-A trip to Gujarat will be incomplete without shopping.
-Items of home décor like wall hangings, bed spreads, Toran (doorway decorations that are believed to bring home good luck), tapestries, apparels and accessories like odhnies (shawls), gaghras (skirts), cholis (bodices) and bags are good options to choose from.
-Spending on any piece of art decorated with intricate motifs of needlework and sparkling mirrors would be a cherished decision.
+No trip to Gujarat would be complete without indulging in shopping, and the local markets offer a delightful array of handicrafts.
+From captivating wall hangings, bedspreads, and Torans (doorway decorations believed to bring good luck) for home décor, to elegantly adorned apparels and accessories like odhnies (shawls), gaghras (skirts), cholis (bodices), and bags – the choices are abundant.
+Purchasing any of these items, adorned with intricate needlework and sparkling mirrors, would undoubtedly be a treasured decision.

 Mirror work truly reigns supreme in Gujarat’s world of handicrafts, showcasing the timeless and splendid artistry that reflects the state’s vibrant spirit.

 To know more about Gujarat you may refer to the following: Gujarat Arts and Crafts | Gujarat Handicrafts | Textiles in Gujarat | Gujarat Dresses | Gujarat Attractions | Travel to Gujarat | Gujarat Map